stencila/website/content/blog/2020-09-27-contribute-to-stencila-during-hacktober-fest-2020/index.md

 ## Good first issues:

-We’ve highlighted some good first issues and have several projects to choose from.
-If you have questions, or need guidance at any time, please feel free to comment on an individual issue or join us on our [Discord channel](https://discord.gg/uFtQtk9).
+To help get you started we've [created a list](https://github.com/stencila/stencila/issues/798) of approachable issues which we'd love some help with.
+If you have questions, or need guidance at any time, please feel free to comment on the GitHub issue or join us on our [Discord channel](https://discord.gg/uFtQtk9) for a chat.

 * [↔️ **Encoda**](https://github.com/stencila/encoda/labels/good%20first%20issue) (TypeScript): Codecs for executable documents
 * [☸️ **Hub**](https://github.com/stencila/hub/issues?q=label%3A%22good+first+issue%22+is%3Aissue+is%3Aopen) (Python, TypeScript, CSS): Hub for executable documents